Assassination of Archduke Franz Ferdinand: Consequences

-This letter became known as the July Ultimatum, and Austria-Hungary stated that if Serbia did not accept all of the demands in total within 48 hours, it would recall its ambassador from Serbia.
-After receiving a telegram of support from Russia, Serbia mobilized its army and responded to the letter by completely accepting point #8 demanding an end to the smuggling of weapons and punishment of the frontier officers who had assisted the assassins and completely accepting point #10 which demanded Serbia report the execution of the required measures as they were completed.
+This letter became known as the July Ultimatum.
+Austria-Hungary stated that if Serbia did not accept all of the demands in total within 48 hours, it would recall its ambassador from Serbia.
+After receiving a telegram of support from Russia, Serbia mobilized its army and responded to the letter: it completely accepted point #8, which demanded an end to the smuggling of weapons and punishment of the frontier officers who had assisted the assassins, and completely accepted point #10, which demanded Serbia report the execution of the required measures as they were completed.
 Serbia partially accepted, finessed, disingenuously answered or politely rejected elements of the preamble and enumerated demands #1–7 and #9.
-The shortcomings of Serbia's response were published by Austria-Hungary.
-Austria-Hungary responded by breaking diplomatic relations.
+The shortcomings of Serbia's response were published by Austria-Hungary; Austria-Hungary responded by breaking diplomatic relations.
 According to a 2021 study, Franz Ferdinand's absence was key to the breakdown of diplomacy and escalation into war, as Ferdinand had been the most powerful and effective proponent for peace in Vienna.

-The next day, Serbian reservists being transported on tramp steamers on the Danube crossed onto the Austro-Hungarian side of the river at Temes-Kubin and Austro-Hungarian soldiers fired into the air to warn them off.
-The report of this incident was initially sketchy and reported to Emperor Franz-Joseph erroneously as "a considerable skirmish".
+The next day, Serbian reservists being transported on tramp steamers on the Danube crossed onto the Austro-Hungarian side of the river at Temes-Kubin; Austro-Hungarian soldiers fired into the air to warn them off.
+The report of this incident was initially reported to Emperor Franz-Joseph erroneously as "a substantial skirmish".
 Austria-Hungary then declared war and mobilized the portion of its army that would face the (already mobilized) Serbian Army on 28 July 1914.
-Under the Secret Treaty of 1892 Russia and France were obliged to mobilize their armies if any of the Triple Alliance mobilized.
+Under the Secret Treaty of 1892, Russia and France were obliged to mobilize their armies if any of the Triple Alliance mobilized.
 Russia partially mobilized along its Austrian border on 29 July, and on 30 July Russia ordered general mobilization.
 Russia's general mobilization set off full Austro-Hungarian and German mobilizations.
 Soon all the Great Powers except Italy had chosen sides and gone to war.